Yongzheng Emperor: Rationalization of personnel appointment system

 In this way, the post designation (Chong, Fan, Pi, and Nan) was linked to the importance rating system hand in hand.
 The appointment power then was allocated based on the importance rating system; posts marked as very important and important were subject to the discretionary appointment by the emperor or provincial leaders, whereas other less important posts still were assigned by drawing lots.
 As a result, the high-quality officials were matched to the important positions and in turn promoted local governance.

-Yi Zhongtian commented that Yongzheng had a very flexible and pragmatic tastes of talent enrollment, based on the advices of Ortai: "Amongst affairs, there are both essential and trivial, easy and challenging.
+Yi Zhongtian commented that Yongzheng had a very flexible and pragmatic tastes of talent enrollment, based on the advice of Ortai: "Amongst affairs, there are both essential and trivial, easy and challenging.
 Amongst people, there are both soft and hard, long and short."
-The emperor, therefore, did not use dogmatic and abstract criteria of "talents" and "morality", instead he acknowledged that every person both have strengths and defects and the tasks given to him should be tailored to suit his specific traits.
+The emperor, therefore, did not use dogmatic and abstract criteria of "talents" and "morality", instead he acknowledged that every person has both strengths and defects and the tasks given to him should be tailored to suit his specific traits.
 For example, Li Wei had a very rude personality, but he was brave and clever, Yongzheng assigned him tasks related to law enforcement, criminal punishment and rebel liquidation.
 Zhu Shih, a scholar with upright and good personality, was appointed as teacher for the future Qianlong Emperor.
-Tian Wenjing had many personality defects and was heavily criticized by contemporaries, but was favoured by Yongzheng due to his hard-working, devotion and loyalty.
-Chang Sanle, Wuqiao district chief, had upright and transparent moral conduct, but lacked fevernt in work, hence he was re-assigned to an educational post and removed from administrative works.
+Tian Wenjing had many personality defects and was heavily criticized by contemporaries, but was favoured by Yongzheng due to his hard-work, devotion and loyalty.
+Chang Sanle, Wuqiao district chief, had upright and transparent moral conduct, but lacked fervor in work, hence he was re-assigned to an educational post and removed from administrative work.
 However, the most critical criterion for the government magistrate was "sincerity" towards the emperor.
 The magistrate's works, reports, criticisms, suggestion, even flattery and blandishment, should be performed with sincere devotion to and sympathy with the emperor's interests and stance.
 Suggestion and criticism with adequate "sincerity", even if they were flawed and incorrect, was usually praised by Yongzheng.
-On the other hand, suggestions which were considered to only serving the magistrate's selfish interests and fame, or to only currying the favour from the emperor, even if the suggestions were accurate and reasonable, would be heavily criticized by Yongzheng and the magistrate could be punished severely.
+On the other hand, suggestions which were considered to only serve the magistrate's selfish interests and fame, or to only curry favour from the emperor, even if the suggestions were accurate and reasonable, would be heavily criticized by Yongzheng and the magistrate could be punished severely.
 That was the reason behind Yongzheng's apparently "erratic" and "unpredictable" behaviors in punishing and rewarding his subordinates.